 In a recent YouGov survey of around 12,000 consumers, bank debit/Direct Debit was found to be the most popular payment method in all four purchase types (online subscriptions, instalments, household bills and traditional subscriptions) in all six European markets surveyed (UK, France, Spain, Germany, Denmark and Sweden), plus a number of other international markets.

-Additionally, In a GoCardless survey to 4,000 consumers in UK, France, Spain and Germany, 52% said they were likely or very likely to pay for a subscription by direct debit if it meant a smoother checkout.
+Additionally, in a GoCardless survey to 4,000 consumers in the UK, France, Spain and Germany, 52% said they were likely or very likely to pay for a subscription by Direct Debit if it meant a smoother checkout.

 What is GoCardless?

-To find out more about how GoCardless can help your business, talk to one of our experts.‹ View table of contents
+To find out more about how GoCardless can help your business, talk to one of our experts.